Human Trafficking: What Are U-Visas and T-Visas?

 T-Visas: Protection for Victims of Human Trafficking

-The T-Visa is intended for victims of “human trafficking,” which is defined in U.S. and international law as the “use of force, fraud, or coercion to obtain some type of labor or commercial sex act.”
-In many cases, human trafficking is the equivalent of forcing a person into slavery.
+The T-Visa is intended for victims of human trafficking, which is defined in U.S. and international law as the “use of force, fraud, or coercion to obtain some type of labor or commercial sex act.”
+In many cases, human trafficking is the equivalent of forcing a person into slave trade.

 As an initial matter, a person can only apply for a T-Visa if they arrived in the United States as the result of human trafficking activity.
 This includes scenarios where a person is the victim of criminal activity and entered the U.S. voluntarily based on force or deception by the trafficker.
 The law does not require proof that the victim had advanced knowledge they would be the subject of trafficking before arriving in Rhode Island.

-At the same time, an adult seeking a T-Visa will need to show that they were ultimately subjected to a crime of human trafficking, which requires proof of the following three elements:
+At the same time, an adult seeking a T-Visa will need to show that they were ultimately subjected to a severe form of trafficking, such as sex trafficking or labor trafficking, which requires proof of the following three elements: